 photo Neil Duddy

 But Mr Singh says taking his turban off was out of the question – it’s a religious requirement that’s seen him wear it since he was six years old.
 He even wears a small one when he goes to bed.
-"This is not headwear – this is part of my religion," he says. "
+"This is not headwear – this is part of my religion," he says. "the article concluded with the following:

 "When approached by the Manukau Courier, cosmopolitan club manager Patricia Rangi refused to comment claiming the paper covered "only bad news"."We don’t have a comment – it’s old news and the guy is wrong."